 When tragedy strikes, you want to have a solid plan in place.
 This is especially true when it comes to estate planning.
-You might be tempted to put off estate planning because your current situation doesn’t lead you to think you’ll need an estate plan anytime soon.
+You might put off estate planning because you don’t need it anytime soon.
 However, it’s always best to plan ahead.

 Table of Contents

 Careful estate planning can prepare you and your family for many situations that you might face.
 For example, you could become incapacitated.
-If that happened, would your family know how to act on your behalf?
+Would your family know how to act on your behalf if that happened?
 Would they know who should make the financial or medical decisions for you?
 What happens when you die?
-If you become incapacitated or die, without a sound estate plan, people you don’t know could end up making decisions that affect you and your family.
+If you become incapacitated or die without a sound estate plan, a court could end up making decisions that affect you and your family.

 Components of a Rock Solid Estate Plan

-With careful planning, you can have a rock solid estate plan.
-Your family may be able to avoid the cost and the inconvenience of going through court proceedings in order to make decisions on your behalf.
-Your spouse and children can receive exactly what you’d like for them to have when you’re no longer here.
+With careful planning, you can have a rock-solid estate plan.
+Your family may avoid the cost and hassle of probate court proceedings to make decisions on your behalf.
+Your spouse and children can receive what you’d like them to have when you’re no longer here.
 Finally, making your wishes clear makes it less likely that your family will end up in a legal battle over your assets.
-Estate planning isn’t just for the wealthy.
-No matter your age or net worth, estate planning could be beneficial for you.

-Most people think of a last will and testament when they hear the term “estate planning.”
-Wills serve an important purpose in estate planning because a will allows you to leave property to your loved ones and make sure your loved ones are properly taken care of when you die.
+Most people think of a last will and testament when they hear “estate planning.”
+Wills serve an important purpose in estate planning because a will allows you to leave property to your loved ones and ensure your loved ones are properly taken care of when you die.

 In a will, you’ll be able to name the beneficiaries of your estate.
 Beneficiaries are the people who receive assets from your estate.
 You could name family members, friends, or even charitable organizations as beneficiaries of your estate.
 Not only can you leave houses and cars to beneficiaries, but you can also leave specific items of sentimental value to a particular person.

 You can also name guardians in your will.
-If you have minor children, you can name someone you trust to take care of them in case you die before they reach adulthood—this person is called a guardian.
-In most cases, it’s a good idea to name an alternate guardian, also.
-An alternate guardian can assume the role of guardian for your children if the first person that you chose is unable to do so.
+If you have minor children, you can name someone you trust to take care of them in case you die before they reach adulthood.
+It’s also a good idea to name a backup or successor guardian.
+A backup guardian can assume the role of guardian for your children if your first choice is unwilling or unable to serve.

 You’ll also be able to name the person you’d like to serve as your executor.
-An executor or personal representative is the person who’ll manage the assets of your estate.
-This person has the responsibility of paying off debts and distributing assets in accordance with the instructions that you leave in your will.
+An executor or personal representative is the person who manages the assets of your estate.
+This person is responsible for paying off debts and distributing assets per the instructions you leave in your will.

 What happens if you don’t have a will?
-If you die without a will, a court could decide who will distribute the assets of your estate and how they’ll be distributed.
+If you die without a will, a court could decide who will distribute the assets of your estate and who will receive the assets.
 Courts follow the laws of intestacy in making these determinations.
-Needless to say, the court’s determination might not match up with what you would’ve wanted.
+The court’s determination might not match up with what you would’ve wanted.
 The probate process could go much more smoothly for your family if you state your wishes in a will.

 Depending on your circumstances, you and your family might benefit from creating a trust.
 A trust assists with a wealth management plan if you have significant assets.
 If you have dependents with special needs, a trust helps ensure your family has the money they need while keeping other benefits.
-There are several types of trusts, so you can pick the type that best suits your goals.
-For example, if you have a child who is disabled, you have the option of establishing a special needs trust.
-If you are concerned about creditors trying to reach assets held in a trust, then you can create an asset protection trust.
+There are several types of trusts.
+For example, if you have a child with mental or physical disabilities, you can establish a special needs trust.
+If you worry about creditors trying to reach assets held in a trust, you can create an asset protection trust.

 Many people find that a revocable living trust suits their family’s needs.
 A revocable living trust is an attractive option because:

-- The trustmaker has control over the assets in the trust and how they can be distributed
+- The trust maker controls the assets in the trust and instructs how to distribute the assets.

 When you create a revocable living trust, you transfer property or real estate to the trust.
 The trust then becomes the owner of the property (due to the transfer of title).
-The trustmaker, however, continues to have control over the assets in the trust during his lifetime.
-Trustmakers who use living trusts for this purpose often make themselves the initial trustee.
-They name a successor trustee who’ll handle the assets in the trust after they die.
-A revocable living trust usually becomes irrevocable when the trustmaker dies.
+The trust maker, however, continues to have control over the assets in the trust during his lifetime.
+Trust makers who use living trusts for this purpose often make themselves the initial trustee.
+They name a successor trustee who acts as a fiduciary to handle the assets in the trust after they die.
+A revocable living trust usually becomes irrevocable when the trust maker dies.

-You might be wondering how a revocable living trust is different from a will.
-Both of these estate planning tools can be used to transfer property to your loved ones.
+You might wonder how a revocable living trust differs from a will.
+You can use both of these estate planning tools to transfer property to your loved ones.
 However, there are differences between revocable living trusts and wills.

 One big difference is that assets in a trust aren’t subject to the probate process.
-That is because assets in a trust have been removed from the estate.
-This can be important if you’re concerned about estate taxes.
+That is because assets in a trust are no longer assets in your estate.
+Avoiding probate court can be critical if you’re concerned about estate taxes.

 What to Do Once You Have a Solid Estate Plan

-Once you’ve put together a sound estate plan, you should think about where you’re going to store your estate planning documents.
-It’s important to store your documents in a safe place where they can be found if something happens to you.
+Once you’ve put together a sound estate plan, think about where you will store your estate planning documents.
+It’s important to keep your documents safe and where your loved ones can locate them if something happens to you.
 Suppose you are in the hospital.
 Can your agent access your health care power of attorney to show doctors?
 If your family can’t access these documents when needed (for example, in a safe deposit box), they might have to go through a court process to gain access to them.

-Estate planning can address the many issues that you and your family could face in your lifetime.
+Estate planning can address the many issues you and your family could face in your lifetime.
 It could also help to prepare you for retirement or death.
 In any case, proper estate planning can give you the peace of mind of knowing that you’ve done what you could to make difficult times just a bit easier for your family.
 To get started, you can use FindLaw’s state-specific online estate planning forms to create your will, power of attorney documents, and advance medical directives.
 Or consult with an estate planning attorney to create a plan for you.